HOW TO CREATE A HOT COCOA BAR

-Sidenote: Have you seen the marshmallows floating in the hot cocoa in the Hallmark movies.
-I talked about it here.
+Sidenote: Pay attention to the marshmallows in the hot cocoa in the Hallmark movies.

 There are no rules to any beverage bar.
-I adapted mine to fit my counter space and family.
+That’s what makes it fun.
+I adapted my cocoa bar to fit my counter space.

 I began with my tiered tray from my favorite online store.
-I layered the base of the top level with marshmallows to set the mood.
-Casual, like grab a few marshmallows at your leisure.
+With a bag of unopened marshmallows, I layered the top tier with marshmallows.

-I loved the tray because it contains the ingredients and mugs/take away cups.
-And, a tiered tray is like a condo development; it is all about the vertical space on a counter! #realtorlife
+I love a tiered tray because it contains the ingredients and mugs/takeaway cups.
+A tiered tray is like a condo development; it is all about the vertical space on a counter! #realtorlife

 Keeping with my Colorado casual hot cocoa bar I opted for the Nestle premade hot cocoa packets.
-I had big plans, but I caved in aisle 9 when I saw how easy it was to toss 2 boxes into my cart.
+I had big plans to make Martha’s hot cocoa, but I caved in Aisle 9 when I tossed two boxes into my cart.